Integrating biological knowledge into variable selection: an empirical Bayes approach with an application in cancer biology

 We develop a variable selection procedure in which an empirical Bayes approach is used to objectively select between a choice of informative priors incorporating ancillary information (‘biologically informative priors’) and also to objectively weight the contribution of the prior to the overall analysis.
 The work presented here is motivated by questions concerning the relationship between signalling proteins and drug response in human cancers.
 In the protein signalling setting (as also in gene regulation) there is now much information available, both in the literature and in diverse online resources, concerning relevant pathways and networks.
 We therefore develop pathway- and network-based informative priors for this setting, applying the methods proposed to automatically select and weight the prior and thence carry out variable selection.

-be corresponding p-dimensional candidate predictors.
-Xi forms row i of the n × p predictor matrix X.
+Let be a vector of response values and for be corresponding p-dimensional candidate predictors.
+X i forms row i of the n × p predictor matrix X.